 The IT Learning Centre offers bookable clinics where you can get pre- or post-course advice.
-Contact us using courses@it.ox.ac.uk.

-Study Videos from Molly
+Study Videos from LinkedIn Learning

-Molly is our collection of self-service courses and resources.
+On our website, you will find our collection of self-service courses and resources.
 This includes providing LinkedIn Learning video-based courses free to all members of the University.
-Visit skills.it.ox.ac.uk/molly and sign in with your Single Sign-On (SSO) credentials.
+Visit skills.it.ox.ac.uk/linkedin-learning and sign in with your Single Sign-On (SSO) credentials.